 Yes, using your ear is very important and you should rely on it for most of your transcribing and figuring out.
 However, sometimes there are passages that you just can't catch.
 Software like Transcribe! allows you to slow down, loop, EQ and, well... transcribe music.

-Since the notes in basslines are constructed from scales, arpeggios, intervals, and triads, it helps to be able to identify the sound of these things.
-You will get to the point where you will instantly recognise bits of basslines.
-The next tip gives you a good way to learn intervals.
-For scales, aim to be able to sing or hum them away from the bass.
+Since basslines are constructed from scales, arpeggios, intervals, and triads, it helps to be able to identify the sound of these things.
+You will get to a point where far from not having a clue where to start, you will instantly recognise bits of basslines.

 Related lesson: Making Music Using Intervals

-Before a recording session, rehearsal, practice, or any time you pick up a bass ever….tune your bass.
+Before a recording session, rehearsal, practice, or any time you pick up a bass ever....tune up.
 Get yourself a digital tuner that clips to the back of the headstock and tune regularly.
-This is such an easy thing to overlook but no one wants to hear out of tune playing.
-Also, know how to tune from a piano or by using the harmonics at the 5th and 7th frets.
+This is such an easy thing to overlook but no one wants to heat out of tune playing.
+Also, know how to tune from a piano or using harmonics.

 A drone is a long continuous note.
 Used in practice, they make playing intervals and scales much more musical sounding.
 They give you a reference point when notes change and your ears get used to these patterns.

-It’s no good learning anything if you can’t reinforce and build on it.
+It's no good learning anything if you can't reinforce and build on it.
 This is where regular practice comes in.
-Make it a part of your lifestyle and be serious about it.
-This will be the one habit that can make any of your musical dreams come true.
+Make it a part of your lifestyle and be serious about it and this will be the one thing that can make any of your musical dreams come true.